Project / Kampung Warisan

 property brochure

-The brochure also included a set of postcards that shows an artist impression of the property.
+The brochure also included a set of postcards featuring artist impressions of the property.

 Kite kit